JThilinaDK123/LLMOps-ESG-Indicator-Summerizer-Chatbot/Step 02.md

-# Deploy ESG Indicator Chatbot API to AWS
+# Deploy MedExtract API to AWS

 - **AWS S3 Buckets** for store memory and the frontend application
 - **AWS Lambda** for serverless backend deployment